-Non-exempt, full and part-time employees who report for work on his/her regularly scheduled shift and are not assigned work or are furnished less than one-half (.5) the usual scheduled day's work will be paid for one-half (.5) the usual scheduled day's work, but no less thanor for two (2) hours, whichever is greater, or more than one-half (.5) of his/her normally scheduled hours at the regular rate of pay.
+Non-exempt, full and part-time employees who report for work on his/her regularly scheduled shift and are not assigned work or are furnished less than one-half (.5) the usual scheduled day's work will be paid for one-half (.5) the usual scheduled day's work, or for two (2) hours, whichever is greater, at the regular rate of pay.
 At MCWD's option, employees in these circumstances may be assigned to other work not normally performed by the employee, instead of being sent home.